ryxu-xo/ryxu-xo/README.md

 </div>

 **Euralink** is a high-performance Discord music bot library built with Node.js and Lavalink.
-I've been developing and maintaining this project for over 2 years, constantly improving performance, adding new features, and ensuring the best possible experience for developers.
+I've been developing and maintaining this project for over 6 months, constantly improving performance, adding new features, and ensuring the best possible experience for developers.

 ### 🚀 **Euralink V4 - The Ultimate Music Experience**